Classic Bells > Soapy stuff > Water in soap

 The problem with using "water as % of oils" is that the amount of water in proportion to the fats is not particularly important.
 What is more important to the chemistry of saponification is the amount of water in proportion to the alkali (NaOH or KOH).

-If you want to slow the rate of saponification, use more water in proportion to the alkali.
+To slow the rate of saponification, use more water in proportion to the alkali.
 This is helpful for soap that has a lot of coconut, palm kernel, or babassu oil.
 Without enough water, soap with these fats is notorious for overheating and cracking and sometimes even overflowing the mold like lava from a volcano.

 Unfortunately, the math involved with the "water as % of oils" setting does exactly the opposite -- it calls for more water to be used with recipes that need less and vice versa.